EXCLUSIVE-Turkey's wealth fund in talks over urgent support for hard-hit Turkish Airlines -sources

 ($1 = 7.7695 liras)

-(Reporting by Ebru Tuncay, Birsen Altayli and Orhan Coskun; Editing by Jonathan Spicer and Elaine Hardcastle)
+(Reporting by Ebru Tuncay, Birsen Altayli and Orhan Coskun; Editing by Jonathan Spicer, Elaine Hardcastle and David Evans)

 ((jonathan.spicer@reuters.com; Reuters Messaging: jonathan.spicer.thomsonreuters.com@reuters.net @jonathanspicer))